How to fix supply chain execution gaps and build competitive advantage

 Leveraging generative or agentic AI within supply chain execution

-Here’s what the research shows supply chain leaders need now:
+Here’s what the research shows supply chain leaders need to focus on:

-2. Add a coordinating intelligence layer that synchronizes action across systems.
-The goal is shared decisions and orchestrated responses across order, warehouse and transportation, so teams aren’t manually stitching together fixes every time something breaks.
-Look for supply chain providers that deliver intelligence grounded in real-world execution use cases with the ability to scale as complexity and volume grow.
+2. Embed intelligence into execution to coordinate decisions and actions across workflows.
+The goal is coordinated responses across orders, warehouse operations and transportation, so teams aren’t manually stitching together fixes every time something breaks.
+Look for supply chain providers with AI grounded in real-world execution use cases and the ability to scale as complexity and volume grow.

 The impact: From insight to action

-The next wave of supply chain advantage will belong to organizations that don’t just optimize systems; they connect execution so completely that the gaps between them disappear.
+The next wave of supply chain advantage will belong to organizations that move beyond optimizing individual systems to coordinating execution across them, closing the gaps that teams still bridge manually today.

 Footer5